varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 :ref:`func_healthy`).
 A director can report its health if it implements the ``healthy`` function, it is otherwise always considered healthy.

 Unless you are making a dynamic backend, you need to take care of the health probes yourselves.
-For *cluster* directors, being healthy typically means having at least one healthy underlying backend or director.
+For *load balancing* directors, being healthy typically means having at least one healthy underlying backend or director.

 For dynamic backends, it is just a matter of assigning the ``probe`` field in the ``struct vrt_backend``.
 Once the director is created, the probe definition